History of Libya under Muammar Gaddafi: Islamic Legion

 In 1972, Gaddafi created the Islamic Legion as a tool to unify and Arabize the region.
 The priority of the Legion was first Chad, and then Sudan.
 In Darfur, a western province of Sudan, Gaddafi supported the creation of Tajammu al-Arabi, which according to Gérard Prunier was "a militantly racist and pan-Arabist organization which stressed the 'Arab' character of the province."
 The two organizations shared members and a source of support, and the distinction between them is often ambiguous.

 This Islamic Legion was mostly composed of immigrants from poorer Sahelian countries, but also, according to a source, thousands of Pakistanis who had been recruited in 1981 with the false promise of civilian jobs once in Libya.
 Generally speaking, the Legion's members were immigrants who had gone to Libya with no thought of fighting wars, and had been provided with inadequate military training and had sparse commitment.
 A French journalist, speaking of the Legion's forces in Chad, observed that they were "foreigners, Arabs or Africans, mercenaries in spite of themselves, wretches who had come to Libya hoping for a civilian job, but found themselves signed up more or less by force to go and fight in an unknown desert."

 At the beginning of the 1987 Libyan offensive in Chad, it maintained a force of 2,000 in Darfur.
 The nearly continuous cross-border raids that resulted greatly contributed to a separate ethnic conflict within Darfur that killed about 9,000 people between 1985 and 1988.

-Janjaweed, a group accused by the US of carrying out a genocide in Darfur in the 2000s, emerged in 1988 and some of its leaders are former legionnaires.
+The Janjaweed, a group accused by the US of carrying out a genocide in Darfur in the 2000s, emerged in 1988 and some of its leaders are former legionnaires.

+Pan-African Legion

+In about 1980, Gaddafi introduced the Islamic Pan-African Legion, a body recruited primarily among dissidents from Sudan, Egypt, Tunisia, Mali, and Chad.
+West African states with Muslim populations have also been the source of some personnel.
+Believed to consist of about 7,000 individuals, the force has received training from experienced Palestinian and Syrian instructors.
+Some of those recruited to the legion were said to have been forcibly impressed from among nationals of neighboring countries who migrated to Libya in search of work.

+The International Institute for Strategic Studies Military Balance estimated that the force was organized into one armored, one infantry, and one paratroop/commando brigade.
+It has been supplied with T-54 and T-55 tanks, armored personnel carriers, and EE-9 armored cars.
+The Islamic Pan-African Legion was reported to have been committed during the fighting in Chad in 1980 and was praised by Gaddafi for its success there.
+However, it was believed that some of the troops who fled the Chadian attacks of March 1987 were members of the Legion.